GeorgeNava/forum/readme.md

 Welcome and thanks for your interest in FORUM for AppEngine.

-Installing FORUM is simple, just create a 'forum' folder in any Google AppEngine application you own, download all the files in this repo to that folder, and add the following line to your app.yaml file:
+Installing FORUM is simple, just create a 'forum' folder in any Google AppEngine application you own, download all the files from this repo to that folder, and add the following line to your app.yaml file:

     includes:
     - forum/forum.yaml